 Distal psoriatic arthritis

 Distal psoriatic arthritis affects the fingers and toes.
-This type of psoriatic arthritis is characteristic of inflamed joints and nail changes – including nail pitting, white spots in the nails, and nails lifting from the nail bed.
+Some characteristics of this type of psoriatic arthritis are swollen, inflamed joints and nail changes – including nail pitting, white spots within the nails, and nails lifting from the nail bed.

 Spondylitis is a type of psoriatic arthritis that primarily affects the back and the spine.
 Painful swelling and inflammation in these areas are classic symptoms of spondylitis.

 Arthritis mutilans only affects a very small percentage of psoriatic arthritis sufferers (approximately 5% of the population) and it is the most severe type.
-Arthritis mutilans causes permanent deformities in the fingers and toes, destroying the joints so severely that full recovery is usually not attainable.
+Arthritis mutilans causes intense joint inflammation leading to permanent deformities in the fingers and toes, destroying the joints so severely that full recovery is often not attainable.

 If you suspect you or a loved one is affected by psoriatic arthritis, what are the signs and symptoms you should be looking for?
 Below is a list of some of the most common symptoms of psoriatic arthritis.
 You might have only a couple of the symptoms on this list or you might have several.

-If you are experiencing any of the above symptoms and suspect you might be suffering from psoriatic arthritis, contact your doctor.
-Your doctor will conduct a general medical exam, ask you a number of questions about your symptoms and family history, and will also conduct some blood work.
+If you are experiencing any of the above symptoms and suspect you might be suffering from psoriatic arthritis, contact your physician.
+Your doctor will conduct a general medical exam, ask you a number of questions about your symptoms and family history, and will also include some blood work.

 Because psoriatic arthritis has many overlapping symptoms with osteoarthritis, rheumatoid arthritis, and gout, your doctor may run some tests to rule out these other types of arthritic conditions.
 For example, you might undergo Rheumatoid factor (RF) and anti-CCP antibody tests to rule out related rheumatoid arthritis, x-rays to examine joint damage and inflammation, and bone density scans to measure your bone health.
 While the exact cause of psoriatic arthritis is unknown, many individuals with psoriatic arthritis (approximately 40-50%) have the HLA-B27 genotype.
-A simple blood test can confirm this genotype in the body.
+A simple blood test can confirm this genotype in the body and help with the diagnosis.

 Treatments for psoriatic arthritis can include medication, surgery, and lifestyle changes.